 During rush hour, take the IRT Flatbush Avenue Line (#2 Seventh Avenue or #5 Lexington Avenue) trains to the Winthrop Street station.
-[Take any IRT Brooklyn-bound train (#2, 3, 4, or 5) to Nevins Street in Brooklyn, changing there for a #2 or #5 marked "Flatbush Avenue."
+[Take any IRT Brooklyn-bound train (#2, 3, 4 or 5) to Nevins Street in Brooklyn, changing there for a #2 or #5 marked "Flatbush Avenue."
 Note that the # 5 runs only during rush hours.]
 Exit at Nostrand and Parkside avenues.
 Cross Nostrand Avenue and walk one block on Parkside Avenue until it ends at New York Avenue.
 Turn right onto New York Avenue.
-Cross New York Avenue and walk east on Clarkson Avenue until the entrance at 450 Clarkson Avenue.
+Cross New York Avenue until the entrance at 450 Clarkson Avenue.
 The Admissions Office is located at 450 Clarkson Avenue.